Understanding Food Nutrition Labels

 Make sure you get enough of the nutrients your body needs, such as calcium, dietary fiber, iron, potassium and vitamin D.*

-We all need more dietary fiber to help reduce blood cholesterol levels, provide us with a feeling of fullness and manage a healthy body weight.
-Adults need at least 25-35 grams of fiber daily for good health.
+Dietary fiber may help reduce blood cholesterol levels, promote a feeling of fullness, and support healthy weight management.
+Adults need at least 25-34 grams of fiber daily for good health.

 5 - Understand % Daily Value.